Existence of constant scalar curvature Kaehler cone metrics, properness and geodesic stability: Abstract

 \section{Abstract}

-In this article, we prove that the existence of the constant scalar curvature K\"ahler (cscK) metrics with cone singularities is equivalent to the properness of the log $K$-energy, assuming that the automorphism group is discrete.
+We show that the existence of constant scalar curvature K\"ahler (cscK) metrics with cone singularities is equivalent to the properness of log $K$-energy.
 We also prove their equivalence to the geodesic stability.
+They are extensions of the solution of the properness conjecture and Donaldson's geodesic stability conjecture of the cscK problem for smooth K\"ahler metrics by Chen-Cheng to the setting of cscK cone metrics.

+One applications of our main results is that we introduce and construct singular cscK metrics with possible degeneration in big cohomology class.
+As another application, we also prove both openness and approximation property for the path of cscK cone metrics, which are paralleling to Donaldson's continuity method through K\"ahler-Einstein cone metrics in the resolution of Yau-Tian-Donaldson conjecture for Fano K\"ahler-Einstein metrics.